Elandsgracht

-The Elandsgracht canal was dug in 1612–1613 during Amsterdam’s Third Expansion, part of the new Jordaan district constructed for craftsmen, migrants, and small traders.
-Unlike nearby canals named after flowers, its name recalls the leather trade: tanneries along Elandsgracht and neighboring Looiersgracht processed hides — reportedly including elk and moose from Russia— producing the noxious effluent that gave Jordaan waterways their stench.
+The Elandsgracht canal was dug in 1612–1613, part of Amsterdam’s Derde Uitleg—the 17th-century expansion that created the Jordaan district for craftsmen, migrants, and small traders.
+Unlike nearby canals named after flowers, its name recalls the leather trade: eland (elk) hides were tanned here, filling the air with the smell of curing hides and producing the noxious effluent that giving Jordaan waterways their stench.
 By the eighteenth and nineteenth centuries, the canal was lined with narrow workers’ houses and small workshops, crowded with artisans and immigrant families.

 As Amsterdam modernized, many Jordaan canals were filled in for sanitary and public health reasons.
 In 1891, Elandsgracht was covered over, creating a broad street that served as a hub for greengrocers and potato traders.
 This market economy shaped local life, but hardship was never far away.
-In 1917, food shortages sparked the “Potato Riot” just off Elandsgracht, when women and workers clashed with troops over access to food.
+In 1917, food shortages sparked the “Potato Riot” at the market, when women and workers clashed with troops over access to food.

 The street also carried the Jordaan’s cultural vibrancy.
 Folklore places the bandit Jacob “Sjako” Muller at nos.
 71–77, remembered as a local Robin Hood.
 The early twentieth century brought neighborhood theaters, such as the Edison Theater, and later the music of Johnny Jordaan, whose statue stands on the corner with Prinsengracht.